abhishekdabas31/Northeastern/Python Basics.md

 5. deleting a list
 >>del languages[2]

+## Tuples:
+A tuple is an (immutable) ordered list of values.
+A tuple is in many ways similar to a list;
+one of the most important differences is that tuples can be used as keys in dictionaries and as elements of sets, while lists cannot.

 ## List is mutable, Tuples are not
 >>> colors = ('red', 'green' , 'blue')
 1. sincle element tuple